a20351766/mchain1.2/examples/events/block-listener/README.md

 # Deprecation
-Please note that events API available in Hyperledger Fabric v1.0.0 will be deprecated in favour of new events delivery API
+Please note that events API available in Hyperledger Mchain v1.0.0 will be deprecated in favour of new events delivery API

 ```proto